knubez/TAMS/examples/mosa/README.md

 2. Track and classify, adding MCS IDs and assessing whether the MCSs meet the MOSA criteria, saving results as a single Parquet file (6 total)

-3. Convert to mask representation (reuqires dissolving constituent CEs into single shape per time per track) and drop tracks that are not MCS under the MOSA criteria, saving to netCDF
+3. Convert to mask representation (requires dissolving constituent CEs into single shape per time per track) and drop tracks that are not MCS under the MOSA criteria, saving to netCDF